 Southwestern Theatre Professor, Students to Put on Performance in Bulgaria This Summer

-A Southwestern University theatre professor and eight students will travel to Bulgaria this summer to participate in a unique theatre-training program called the Rhodopi International Theater Collective (R.I.T.C.).
+Two Southwestern University theatre professors and eight students will travel to Bulgaria this summer to participate in a unique theatre-training program called the Rhodopi International Theater Collective (R.I.T.C.).
 While there, the group will perform an original multimedia piece titled “Eggther” that they have been researching and studying for the past year.

 R.I.T.C. is held in Smolyan, a town in the Rhodopi Mountains near Bulgaria’s border with Greece.
 The Rhodopi Mountains are considered to be the origin of Western theater, music and performance.
 The group will be there July 11-Aug.
 11.